Last Updated on October 4, 2023 by Karl Thompson

 The 1870 Education Act introduced Education for all children aged 5-12, although this was voluntary at the time.

-In 1880 it was made compulsory for all children to attend school aged 5-12, with the responsibility for attendance falling on the Local Education Authorities.
+In 1880 it became compulsory for all children to attend school aged 5-12, with the responsibility for attendance falling on the Local Education Authorities.

 The next century saw the gradual increasing of the school leaving age and increase in funding for education: